WALKS & CYCLE ROUTES

 exe Estuary trail

-The ancient beauty of the Tarr Steps are well worth a visit if you have made it to Exmoor National Park.
-The circular route leads you along the river Barle, through woodland and picnic pastures, finally ending where you began at the clapper bridge”, the longest and oldest of its kind in Great Britain.
-For walkers wanting a more challenging walk, link this route with another.
-2miles Easy.
-Afterwards why not enjoy a cold drink or lunch at the Tarr Farm Inn overlooking the bridge.
+If you have made it to Exmoor National Park, the Tarr Steps are well worth a visit.
+This circular route leads you along the ancient river Barle, through woodland and picnic pastures, and finally ending where you began at the "clapper bridge”; the longest and oldest of its kind in Great Britain.
+For walkers seeking a more challenging walk, you can link this route with another nearby walk.
+Afterwards, why not enjoy a cold drink or lunch at the Tarr Farm Inn, overlooking the majestic bridge?

 hound tor, dartmoor